-8.5 Food supplements
+8.4 Food supplements

-- 8.5.1 Although students are permitted to take over the counter vitamins and minerals, at the discretion of their parents, the use of supplements, such as protein shakes, and other performance enhancing aids are not permitted within school or boarding houses for any student under 18 years.
-For students 18 years and over, the use of these supplements, is heavily discouraged, and those wishing to take such products do so at their own risk and not in the company of younger students. - 8.5.2 The School provides a healthy, balanced diet, and students are able to increase their protein intake through the meal choices they make whilst in school alongside taking healthy snacks.
-If students require nutrition advice to ensure a protein rich died, the school nurses or sports staff will be happy to offer guidance. - 8.5.3 We strongly advise against students using body-building supplements, and these must not be taken on the school premises by students under 18 years of age.
+8.4.1 Although students are permitted to take over the counter vitamins and minerals, at the discretion of their parents, the use of supplements, such as protein shakes, and other performance enhancing aids are not permitted within school or boarding houses for any student under 18 years.
+For students 18 years and over, the use of these supplements, is heavily discouraged, and those wishing to take such products do so at their own risk and not in the company of younger students.

+The School provides a healthy, balanced diet, and students can increase their protein intake through the meal choices they make whilst in school alongside taking healthy snacks.
+If students require nutrition advice to ensure a protein rich died, the school nurses or sports staff will be happy to offer guidance.

+We strongly advise against students using body-building supplements, and these must not be taken on the school premises by students under 18 years of age.
 The Department of Health in the UK advises that young people have a balanced and healthy lifestyle through regular exercise and eating a balanced diet for their needs, and warn against body-building supplements, as there is evidence that excessive protein consumption can be dangerous.
-There is also concern that some body-building supplements contain heavy metals, or illegal anabolic steroids not declared on the label.
+There is also concern that body-building supplements contain heavy metals, or illegal anabolic steroids not declared on the label.
 Most body building supplements are not licenced for children under 18 years.